Strengths and Skills of Autistic Students

 Parents have said:

-This resource has been designed to support teenagers with autism, their parents, families and professionals working with them.
-The Teenage Resource provides resources and ideas, which when differentiated respectful of the individuality of each young person with autism and how his or her autism impacts on his or her life, may be suitable for supporting a teenager with autism across a variety of environments and situations.
+This resource has been designed to support autistic teenagers , their parents, families and professionals working with them.
+The Teenage Resource provides resources and ideas, which when differentiated, respectful of the individuality of each young autistic person and how his or her autism impacts on his or her life, may be suitable for supporting an autistic teenager across a variety of environments and situations.
 All content in this resource is based on the Centre’s transdisciplinary model, which is informed by the Centre’s evidence based practice.

 The strategies recommended in this resource will not be suitable for every young person.

-Strategies should only be introduced after a period of observation, assessment and evaluation , and should be tailored appropriately to meet the unique needs of the young person with autism.
+Strategies should only be introduced after a period of observation, assessment and evaluation, and should be tailored appropriately to meet the unique needs of the young autistic person.